AstridVanneste/System_Y/README.md

 - [ ] Create a few Subclasses of the datagram class for (1.
 Discovery (request & reply), 2.
 Sending files (request & reply))
 - [ ] Make Node-Discovery check for duplicate IP's
 - [ ] Test Discovery System when going from 2 nodes -> 3 nodes
-- [ ] Update Serializer to use ByteBuffer's
+- [ ] Update Serializer to use ByteBuffers

 #### Shutdown